kontenta/kontour/docs/form-templates.md

 </form>
 ```

-To pass some data as HTML within a `@slot`,
+To easily pass some data as HTML within a `@slot`, the
 [`@component`](https://laravel.com/docs/6.x/blade#components-and-slots)
-can also be used.
+syntax can also be used.
 But keep in mind that any data the component needs must be explicitly passed,
 no data is inherited.
 If you don't need slots, it's usually easier to go with `@include`.

-## Prefilled input values
+## Prefilled input values from model

 The form views will prefill inputs with data from a `$model` variable if it is set in the Blade view,
 so you may just pass an Eloquent model to the view.

+The `model` should be explicitly passed to each input when using
+`@component` syntax.

 ## Error messages